ai-se/MAR/Readme.md

 5. Restart:
   + Click **Restart** button will give you a fresh start and loose all your previous effort on the current data.

+6. Remember to click **Next** button:
+  + User data will be saved when and only when you hit **Next** button, so please don't forget to hit it before you want to stop reviewing.